Major databases for journal articles in psychology:

 See all psychology databases

-Search the library catalogue, CLUES.
+Search the Sofia Discovery tool.
 See below for some tips to improve your search strategy.

 If you are looking for the Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
-(DSM-5), it can be found in hard copy at the Vanier Library reference desk, as well as online in electronic format.
+(DSM-5), it can be found in hard copy at the Vanier Library reference desk or in the Webster Course Reserves room, as well as ebook format.

 We have a variety of dictionaries, encyclopedias, handbooks, etc. related to psychology, and these can provide you with quick background information when getting started with your research.